-Text or ASCII format - a two-dimensional array of text with a self-describing header.
-You can view a more detailed explanation of the ASCII format (also available as a PDF file) and download a sample of the ASCII format .
+Text or ASCII format – a two-dimensional array of text with a self-describing header.
+Details about the ASCII format (also available as a PDF file) and download a sample of the ASCII format .

 Shapefiles – a shapefile stores non-topological geometry and attribute information for the spatial features in a data set.
 The geometry for a feature is stored as a shape comprising a set of vector coordinates.
 For more information about shapefiles go to www.esri.com/library/whitepapers/pdfs/shapefile.pdf.